;

 Why Are Crowned Teeth More Prone to Cracking?

-A crown is a dental restoration that covers the entire visible portion of the tooth, helping to protect it from further damage while restoring its function and appearance for many years.
-However, crowned teeth aren’t immune to problems.
+A crown is a dental restoration that caps and protects the entire visible part of a tooth.
+However, teeth with crowns aren’t immune to problems.

 The shape of the tooth before and after a dental crown